wrist mechanics online course featured image

 What are the Different Types of Ball Flight?

-There are different types of ball flight that take into account the way the ball leaves the clubface and then the way the ball curves.
+Different types of ball flight take into account the way the ball leaves the clubface and then the way the ball curves.

 For instance, you can hit a shot that starts left of your target and stays left, or you can hit a shot that starts left and then turns left.

-Here is the ball flight terminology you should know and what to expect if you hit any of these shots.
+Here is the ball flight terminology you should know, as well as what to expect if you hit any of these shots.

 ball flight direction graph

-Many golfers talk about just a slice or a hook, but there is more to ball flight than that.
-The ball can start in one of three ways, a push, a pull, or a straight shot.
+If you think a slice or a hook are the only ball flight options, think again.
+The ball can start in three ways, a push, a pull, or a straight shot:

 • Push: the ball goes right of the target from the time it comes off the clubface.